discordjs/guide/guide/creating-your-bot/common-questions.md

 });
 ```

+<p class="tip">If you want to learn more about this syntax or want to learn about reaction collectors as well, check out [this dedicated guide page for collectors](/creating-your-bot/collectors)!</p>

 ### What is the difference between a User and a GuildMember?

-A lot of users get confused what is the difference between a User and a GuildMember the simple answer is that an User represent a Discord User Global and a GuildMember represent a Discord User on a specific server that means only GuildMembers can have Permissions, Roles and Nicknames as example because all these things are server bound information that could be different on every server that User is in.
+A lot of users get confused what is the difference between a User and a GuildMember.

+The simple answer is that an User represent a global Discord user and a GuildMember represent a Discord user on a specific server.

+That means only GuildMembers can have permissions, roles, and nicknames for example because all these things are server-bound information that could be different on every server that user is in.
-<p class="tip">If you want to learn more about this syntax or want to learn about reaction collectors as well, check out [this dedicated guide page for collectors](/creating-your-bot/collectors)!</p>